mikeharrison32/Penguin-v2/README.md

 ## Usage

-- Invite Penguin to your server using the invite link: [Invite Link](YOUR_INVITE_LINK)
+- Invite Penguin to your server using the invite link: [Invite Link](https://discord.com/oauth2/authorize?client_id=1298227208955101235&permissions=1099544194102&integration_type=0&scope=bot+applications.commands)
-- Use commands like `!help` to see a list of available commands.
+- Use commands like `/help` to see a list of available commands.

 ## Join Our Community!